The Dallas North Tollway was the site of another wrong way crash, this one involving two drivers.

 One of the drivers, the 25-year-old male, was going north in the southbound lane, according to reports.
 He ended up being involved in a head-on collision with a driver headed in the correct direction.

 Because of the way the physics involved work, head-on collisions are some of the most dangerous of all car accidents.
-In a head-on collision, both vehicles impact at the combine speed that each of them is traveling.
-If both cars are going 60 miles per hour and hit head-on, for instance, the impact is the equivalent of hitting a fixed object at 120 miles per hour.
+In a head-on collision, both vehicles take the full brunt of the forces involved.
+If both cars are going 60 miles per hour and hit head-on, it’s as if both cars hit a brick wall at 60 mph.
 This, of course, is certainly enough to cause a serious injury or death.

 Drivers going the wrong way on one-way streets – particularly drunk drivers – are common and extremely dangerous threats.
 Because of the tremendous forces involved in these impacts and the fact that the driver is likely to be cruising along at the speed limit because they believe they are in the correct lane, these accidents have great potential to wind up being deadly.